If I were not a physicist I would probably be a musician. I often think in music. I live my daydreams in music. I see my life in terms of music.

 That’s why songs are so powerful in addressing trauma issues.
 To give you a visual way to think of it imagine a brick wall.
 We all build walls to protect ourselves from pain.
 Words can often bounce off those walls, failing to penetrate our defenses.
 But music has a way of seeping through the cracks in those walls.
 It can soften our resistance and open our heart before we even realize it.
 Once that heart has been opened then a healing message can be placed there.
 The melody also adds an extra layer of meaning to the lyrics.

 This makes a song especially powerful in generating a response from the listener.
 In effect, a song is doubling down – not only using the power of words to communicate but also using the power of melody to communicate those emotions and feelings that are beyond words.
-Additionally, music engages the limbic system of the brain where it is processed at the speed of light to “fast track” emotions.
+Additionally, music engages the limbic system (the amygdala, the hypothalamus, and hippocampus) of the brain where it is processed at the speed of light to “fast track” emotions.

 This is why one can hear a song and before we know it we are tearing up.
 Or we can be in a downer mood and suddenly we hear that song that reminds us of our favorite summer and boom – there we are!
 Riding down the highway with the top down and the wind in our hair.
 Levitin puts it this way: “Our body is designed to respond to music.
 It does so without any control or volition on our part.
 The brain’s reward center responds to music.
 Music changes our state of mind and studies show that it can actually physically change our brain” Here’s another interesting fact.
 Vibrations cause sound.